tumblr/TMTumblrSDK/README.md

 # Tumblr SDK for iOS

 An unopinionated and flexible library for easily integrating Tumblr data into your iOS or OS X application.
-The library uses ARC and requires iOS 5 or OS X 10.7.
+The library uses ARC and requires at least iOS 5 or OS X 10.7.

 ``` objectivec